gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![markdown-relative-path](markdown-relative-path.png)

-Now, let's create slugs.
+Now let's create slugs.
 As the logic for creating slugs from file names can get tricky, the `gatsby-source-filesystem` plugin ships with a function for creating slugs.
 Let's use that.

 ```javascript{1,5}
 const { createFilePath } = require(`gatsby-source-filesystem`)